epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - Loïc:
     - Overview and global analysis
     - Creation of the AllSides dataset and scraping
-    - Identfication of the communities by cross reference with AllSides channels
+    - Identification of the communities by cross reference with AllSides channels
     - Writing of the data story

 - Camille:
     - Creation of the graph
-    - Analysis of words occurences in video tags and titles
+    - Analysis of words occurrences in video tags and titles
     - Comparison with external datasets for lexical fields analysis
     - Writing of the data story

+- Michel :
-- Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities
+    - Implement properly the clustering algorithms, colorize the graph as function of the communities
+    - Writing of the data story

 - Stéphane:
     - Long data processing: creation of the graph on a much larger number of comments (17h of runtime).